 Students are not officially registered for a course until the instructor has received a class card from the Registrar's Office.
 The student is responsible for punctual and regular attendance at all classes for which he is registered.
 It will be recognized that missing instruction for any reason may jeopardize the class standing and course grade.
-Arrangements may be made with the instructor for course work missed for reasons beyond the student's control.
+Arrangements may be made with the Academic Dean for emergency situations.